 Electronic Health Record (EHR) is a term describing a medical record stored in an electronic medium.
 ISO/TR 20514 defines an EHR as "a repository of information regarding the health status of a subject of care in computer processable form, stored and transmitted securely and accessible by multiple authorized users.
 It has a standardized or commonly agreed logical information model, which is independent of EHR systems.
-Its primary purpose is the support of continuing, efficient and quality integrated health care and it contains information which is retrospective, concurrent and prospective".
-Although in common usage this term is used interchangeably with another relevant term, Electronic Medical Record (EMR), there are key differences between the two.
-While EMR is a legal record created by healthcare institutions, EHR is a record more oriented towards medical information follows the patient.
-The availability of EMRs, although costly, has been shown to be effective and beneficial both for the healthcare professionals and the patients.
+Its primary purpose is the support of continuing, efficient and quality integrated health care and it contains information which is retrospective, concurrent and prospective" Although in common usage this term is used interchangeably with another relevant term, Electronic Medical Record (EMR), there are key differences between the two.
+While EMR is a legal record created by healthcare institutions, EHR is a record more oriented towards medical information exchange among various healthcare stakeholders and of a larger scope, including EMRs - and this information follows the patient 1215.
+The availability of EMRs, although costly, has been shown to be effective and beneficial both for the healthcare professionals and the patients 216.